abnore/neovim/README.md

 ## Tree-sitter

-Tree sitter will no longer auto install languages. first install the cli tool to get the parsers
+Tree-sitter will **no longer** auto install languages. first install the cli tool to get the parsers.

+>[!NOTE]
+> The Tree-sitter API changed in a recent update:
+> `configs` was renamed to `config`.
+This is a breaking change and requires
+> manual adjustment.

 ```sh
 brew install tree-sitter-cli